Dunttus/AI-Project/log_parsing/README.md

 ## TODO:
 - don't redirect curl output to /dev/null on bulk_writer to see if there were errors
-- parse underscores somehow so elasticsearch can use them better
+- parse underscores for elasticsearch import
 - make journalctl metadata timestamps human readable:
 	__MONOTONIC_TIMESTAMP __REALTIME_TIMESTAMP
 - format conversion, as everything is {"string":"string"}
+- import scikit-learn to interpreter environment to test classifier algorithms

 ### More TODO:
 - systemd-journald-remote usage